-Some things you can do to disallow such runaway queries:
+You can do the following to prevent such runaway queries:

 - Use client-side checking to make sure some minimal fields are always filled in.
 Eliminate or disallow queries that cannot use indexes and are not optimizable.
 In other words, force an optimizable WHERE clause by making sure that the columns on which an index is built are included in the WHERE clause of the query.
 Reduce or disallow DISTINCT clauses (which often require sorting) on large tables. - For queries with large results, do not let the database do the ordering.
 Retrieve data in chunks (provide a Next button to allow the user to retrieve the next chunk, if desired), and order the data in the application. - Do not use SELECT DISTINCT to populate lists; instead, maintain a separate table of the unique items.